-On the departure date we will leave around 7.00am from the Falls heading for the Botswanan border.
+On the departure date we will leave around 7.00am the Falls heading for the Botswanan border.
 On our first day we visit Chobe National Park where we can head out on a game cruise.

-The crew will organise a meeting on Day One to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
-Please ensure you read the relevant sections in this dossier carefully.
-The crew will also collect the local payment, organise rosters and tent partners, show you how to put up your tent, and answer any questions you may have.
+The crew will organise a meeting the afternoon prior to departure to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
+Please ensure you read the relevant sections in this dossier carefully as well.
+The crew will also organise your tent partner, show you how to put up your tent, and answer any questions you may have.
 There will probably be many aspects of going on an overland camping safari in Africa that will be very new for you, so do listen carefully.